[First published 20-Mar-2012]

 Log into the Official Second Life website at http://secondlife.com (you’ll need to use your username and password that you use for logging into SL itself) and then on the left hand side you’ll see a section called “Linden Exchange”.

 Another big improvement since I first wrote this article is that back then you had a separate L$ and US$ balance, and you needed to first add US$ to your US$ account (with a minimum spend of US$25), and then buy L$ with your US$ balance.
-Thankfully it is now all rolled into one step, although the downside is that the Transaction Fee is now 60¢ whereas in the past it was 30¢.
+Thankfully it is now all rolled into one step, although the downside is that the Transaction Fee has gone up significantly.

 Instant Buy is the same rate you get in-world, so is not very interesting.
 What we’re interested in is “Limit Buy”.

-A Limit Buy is where you offer to buy L$ for a given price (ie. you set the Exchange Rate).
+A Limit Buy is where you offer to buy L$ for a certain price (ie. you set the Exchange Rate).

 So all well and good, but what on earth do you put in the Exchange Rate field?
 Well, that’s the knub of the matter.
 That’s where the fun is.